SS Sea Owl: War Shipping Administration (1944–1946)

 Sea Owl was allocated to Army requirements and operated by a United States Merchant Marine crew.
 A contingent of the US Naval Armed Guard were assigned responsible for the ship's guns.
 The Army allocation led to erroneous conclusions the ship was an Army Transport, designated USAT, which was a term applied to ships owned or bareboat chartered by the Army.
 All ships engaged in Army troop transport had a complement of the US Army Transportation Corps (Water Division) and a representative of the Port of Embarkation commander assigned, a Transport Commander, in command of all Army passengers but not the ship.

 Sea Owl's shakedown cruise was from Pascagoula to New York City, followed by a voyage to Newport News, Virginia, to pick up her first troop complement, an Army battalion headed for Naples.
 The ship departed Hampton Roads Port of Embarkation at Norfolk on 27 July 1944 and returned to New York on 31 August.
 During the remainder of 1944 the ship made two trips from the New York Port of Embarkation to Europe.
 The first departed on 12 September for Milford Haven and Cherbourg, France.
 The second was on 22 October for the Mersey, the Bristol Channel and Avonmouth with return to the Boston Port of Embarkation on 16 November.
 On 24 November the ship sailed for Southampton with return to New York on 22 December 1944.

 The first four voyages of 1945 were from New York.
 On 10 January 1945 Sea Owl departed New York for The Solent, Le Havre, Plymouth and Southampton.
 The ship then departed again for Le Havre and The Solent on 27 February.
 Southampton was again the destination of a voyage on 4 April.
 On 10 May the ship again departed New York for Le Havre and Southampton with a return to Boston from which the ship departed on 8 June for Le Havre returning to New York.
 On 22 July 1945 a change was made as war in Europe ended with a mission to redeploy troops to the Pacific.
 The ship departed New York for Gibraltar, Leghorn and Naples but instead Sea Owl was diverted to Boston.
 The ship then operated out of Boston to Europe with a voyage on 24 August for Le Havre.
-On 15 September the destination was Marseilles with a return to Hampton Roads.
-From there the ship sailed on 13 October again for Marseilles and again on 10 November for Naples and Marseilles with return to Hampton Roads on 5 December 1945.
+On 15 September the destination was Marseille with a return to Hampton Roads.
+From there the ship sailed on 13 October again for Marseille and again on 10 November for Naples and Marseille with return to Hampton Roads on 5 December 1945.

 On 15 December 1945 Sea Owl departed Hampton Roads to transit the Panama Canal for the Pacific arriving 14 January 1946 at Nagoya.
 With a stop at Incheon, Korea (named Jinsen during Japanese occupation) the ship returned to the Seattle Port of Embarkation 14 February 1946 to complete troop transport service.